Triumph the Insult Comic Dog

-Triumph the Insult Comic Dog is a puppet character created, puppeteered and voiced by Robert Smigel.
+Triumph the Insult Comic Dog is a puppet character created, puppeteered, and voiced by actor/comedian/director Robert Smigel.
 As his name indicates, Triumph's comedic style is almost exclusively insult comedy.
-A Montenegrin Mountain Hound, Triumph often puffs a cigar, which usually falls out of his mouth when he starts talking.
-He first appeared in 1997 on NBC's Late Night with Conan O'Brien, and also appeared on The Tonight Show with Conan O'Brien from time to time, as well as the short-lived TV Funhouse, TBS's Conan, Adult Swim's The Jack and Triumph Show, and The Late Show with Stephen Colbert.
+A Rottweiler & Montenegrin Mountain Hound, Triumph often is seen with a cigar in his mouth, which usually falls out of it when he starts talking.
+He first appeared in 1997 on NBC's Late Night with Conan O'Brien, and also appeared on The Tonight Show with Conan O'Brien from time to time, as well as the short-lived TV Funhouse, TBS's Conan, Adult Swim's The Jack and Triumph Show, The Late Show with Stephen Colbert, The Daily Show, and Hollywood Squares.
 Smigel and Triumph have been ejected from several events for Triumph's antics, including the Westminster Kennel Club Dog Show, the Honolulu line for auditions for American Idol, and the 2004 Democratic National Convention (while shooting an aborted movie project).

 Creation and debut

-Triumph was created by Robert Smigel in 1997 for a segment on Late Night with Conan O'Brien parodying the Westminster Kennel Club Dog Show, where Triumph appeared in a dog talent contest where his talent was telling bad jokes.
-Triumph speaks with a nebulous Eastern European accent, which Smigel based on his grandparents who were immigrants from Russia.
+The dog puppet was found, in an assortment of animal puppets, at a country furniture store, by Robert Smigel and his newlywed-wife, which Smigel used in-store to jokingly "smell" his newlywed-wife's rear end.
+She bought an assortment of seven of those animal puppets, and later presented them to Smigel as a birthday gift.

+For four years, Late Night with Conan O'Brien had done remote segments parodying the Westminster Kennel Club Dog Show.